-iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1000+ Price
+iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1,000-Plus Price

 3D Touch Generation 2

-One of Apple’s most iconic innovations in recent years is 3D Touch, a feature which has not been imitated by Apple’s rivals to this date.
-With the iPhone 8/iPhone Edition, Apple is speculated to debut 3D Touch Gen 2, which is far more efficient, effective and accurate than the technology’s current version.
+One of Apple’s most iconic innovations in recent years is 3D Touch, a feature which has not been imitated by Apple’s rivals, to date.
+With the iPhone 8/iPhone Edition, Apple is speculated to debut 3D Touch Gen 2, which is far more efficient, effective, and accurate than the technology’s current version.

 iPhone Edition (2017) Concept #iPhone8 #iPhoneX #iPhoneEdition